sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zd1211-firmware</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Firmware for wireless devices based on zd1211 chipset
+Short desc    : Firmware for wireless devices based on zd1211 chipset
 URL          : http://zd1211.wiki.sourceforge.net
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This package contains the firmware required to work with the zd1211 chipset.
+Descript     : This package contains the firmware required to work with the zd1211 chipset.
 ```

 </details>